-RECOMMENDATION That Council adopt the Charter for the Narromine Showground and Racecourse Advisory Committee and appoint two Councillor Delegates to the committee.
-3. Trangie Showground and Racecourse Advisory Committee This Committee has been established to advise Council regarding the operation of the Trangie Showground and Racecourse by making recommendations to Council, who manage the reserve under the Crown Land Management Act.
+Current delegates - Cr Jones and Cr Lambert RECOMMENDATION That Council adopt the Charter for the Narromine Aerodrome Committee and appoint two Councillor Delegates to the committee.
+4. Trangie Showground and Racecourse Advisory Committee This Committee has been established to advise Council regarding the operation of the Trangie Showground and Racecourse by making recommendations to Council, who manage the reserve under the Crown Land Management Act.
 To comprise two Council delegates.

-RECOMMENDATION That Council adopt the Charter for the Trangie Showground and Racecourse Advisory Committee and appoint two Councillor Delegates to the committee.
+Current delegates - Cr Davies and Cr Hoey RECOMMENDATION That Council adopt the Charter for the Trangie Showground and Racecourse Advisory Committee and appoint two Councillor Delegates to the committee.
 4. Tomingley Advancement Association Committee This Committee has been established to enable additional consultation in regard to items such as Community Strategic Planning, priorities within Council's Delivery Plan and issues that may directly affect the village and nearby residents.
 The Committee may also offer input into the management of Council owned community facilities such as the Tomingley Memorial Hall and Tomingley Community Centre.
 In addition, the Committee has also been established to organise and run the annual Australia Day celebrations in Tomingley when held.
-To comprise one Council representative and one alternate delegate RECOMMENDATION That Council adopt the Charter for the Tomingley Advancement Association Committee and appoint one Councillor Delegate and one Councillor as an Alternate Delegate to the committee.
-5. Trangie Memorial Hall Committee This Committee was established to be responsible for the care, protection, management, operation and improvement of the Memorial Hall in Trangie.
-This facility is managed by Council staff and as such does not warrant a committee for its care and control.
-Any requests for maintenance can be lodged through the CRM system.
-A working group can be established in the future if required.
-RECOMMENDATION That the Trangie Memorial Hall Committee be disbanded.
+To comprise one Council delegate and one alternate delegate.
+Current delegates - Cr Collins, Cr Forrester (Alternate Delegate) 2.
+APPOINTMENT OF COMMITTEES, STATUTORY COMMITTEES, AND APPOINTMENT OF DELEGATES AND REPRESENTATIVES OF COUNCIL (Cont'd) 4.
+Tomingley Advancement Association Committee (Cont'd) RECOMMENDATION That Council adopt the Charter for the Tomingley Advancement Association Committee and appoint one Councillor Delegate and one Councillor as an Alternate Delegate to the committee.
+5. Narromine Floodplain Management Committee This Committee has been established primarily to assist Council in respect to studies undertaken in regard to the Narromine Flood Plain Risk Management Plan, the Narromine Town Levee Feasibility Study and Concept Design.

-6. Narromine Floodplain Management Committee

-This Committee has been established primarily to assist Council in respect to studies undertaken in regard to the Narromine Flood Plain Risk Management Plan, the Narromine Town Levee Feasibility Study and Concept Design.

 To comprise two Council delegates.

+Current delegates - Cr Davies and Cr Roberts

 RECOMMENDATION

 That Council adopt the Charter for the Narromine Floodplain Management Committee and appoint two Councillor Delegates to the committee.

 7. Economic Development Group Committee

 This Committee has been established to assist Council in the implementation of Council's Economic Development Strategy.

 To comprise three Council delegates.